- Visa Categories

 CIP codes are a U.S. Department of Education (DoEd) categorization of educational programs in the U.S. Universities assign CIP codes to degrees according to the DoEd list.
 The federal government and educational programs use the CIP codes for a wide array of reporting and record-keeping purposes.
 A current listing can be found at ICE STEM Designated Degree Programs webpage.

 If your degree field is not listed, then you are not eligible.
-For example business and law and many other fields are not on the list.
-If you have had a Form I-20 issued recently, you should find your CIP code printed on page 3.
+For example Law, Public Policy, and many other fields are not on the list.
+If you have had a Form I-20 issued recently, you should find your CIP code printed on page 1.
 At Duke, the Office of the Registrar, the SISS Office, and academic departments determine which CIP codes are assigned to degree programs.
 Completed courses in science or math will not make you eligible if your degree is not on the eligible CIP code list.

 3. I currently hold OPT and my degree is in one of the eligible CIP codes.
 Now, how do I know if my employer participates in E-Verify?
 If it does not participate, how do I get my employer to sign up quickly so that I can qualify for the additional 24 months to continue work?
 If I need to look for an employer that participates in E-Verify, how do I do that?
 If my employer will not adopt E-Verify, what can I do?